Seauagain/GBCT/README.md

 - **[2025.12.01]** **GBCT** code is now open-source!

 ## Resources
-We have open-sourced the full Datasets, Pre-trained Weights (Checkpoints), and Training/Inference scripts used in the paper.
+We have open-sourced the full datasets, pre-trained weights (checkpoints), and training/inference scripts used in the paper. (coming soon)

 | Case | Dataset | Checkpoint |
 | :--- | :--- | :--- |